virtualramblas/python-notebooks-repo/README.md

 - Monocular Depth Estimation using the Toyota's PackNet-SfM
 - Monocular Depth Estimation and 3D scene reconstruction using the AdelaiDepth toolbox.
 - Few-shot Adaptation GAN in TensorFlow
 - Zero-Shot image-to-text generation for visual-semantic arithmetic
+- Image inpainting using GLIDE